Copa América Centenario qualifying play-offs

-The Copa América Centenario qualifying play-offs were the international football matches to determine the final two CONCACAF national teams that progressed as qualifiers to the Copa América Centenario final tournament.
+The Copa América Centenario qualifying play-offs were the international football matches to determine the final two CONCACAF national teams that qualified for the Copa América Centenario to be held in the United States.
 The two play-off matches (Panama against Cuba, Trinidad and Tobago against Haiti) were held at the Estadio Rommel Fernández in Panama City, Panama on 8 January 2016.

 Background

 Among the sixteen teams participating in the Copa América Centenario, six of them were from CONCACAF.
 Four of the six CONCACAF representative teams had already qualified prior to the 2015 CONCACAF Gold Cup:

 The two remaining places were determined by a play-off system which itself was determined by the outcome of the 2015 Gold Cup.
 The system was as follows: